vTajae/vTajae/README.md

 <div>
 <br>

-- 💼 <samp>I am currently seeking new professional opportunities where I can leverage my skills to deliver innovative solutions and be duly compensated for my expertise.
+- 💼 <samp>I am currently seeking opportunities that leverage my skills to deliver innovative solutions and be duly compensated for my expertise.
 - 💬 <samp>Feel free to engage me in discussions regarding assembly language, as it is an area of intrest for me.
 - 🤔 <samp>I am actively seeking guidance on how to enhance my proficiency in Competitive Programming and achieve exceptional results.